 It is not recommended that porches be enclosed, especially on the façade or highly visible elevations.
+City of Birmingham, photo by KDG, 2022.

 It is recommended that historic rooftop balconies be preserved.
+City of Birmingham, photo by KDG, 2022.

 It is not recommended that porches be enclosed, especially on the façade or highly visible elevations.
+City of Birmingham, photo by KDG, 2022.

 Replacement of the original porch columns is acceptable if the original columns are deteriorated beyond repair; however, it is recommended that replacement columns match the originals in terms of dimensions and detail.
 In the example above, the replacement columns are too slender for the porch.
+City of Birmingham, photo by KDG, 2022.